The WELL Building Standards is a big leap forward, in a time where we could use some good news.

 LIGHT: optimal lighting supports daytime energy, reduces eye strain, and even improves the quality of sleep

-FITNESS: opportunities for physical activity during the work day support healthy weight, stress reduction, stable moods, and anti-aging
+MOVEMENT: opportunities for physical activity during the work day support healthy weight, stress reduction, stable moods, and anti-aging

-COMFORT: noise mitigation, good floors, and ergonomic workplace design increases cognition, productivity while decreasing anxiety and fatigue
+THERMAL AND SOUND COMFORT: noise mitigation, good floors, and ergonomic workplace design increases cognition, productivity while decreasing anxiety and fatigue

 MIND: natural lighting and access to nature via views, and plants mitigates headaches, migraines, high blood pressure, and chronic pain